yevhen/Streamstone/README.md

 ## Design

 Streamstone is just a thin layer (library, not a server) on top of Windows Azure Table Storage.
-It implements low-level mechanics for dealing with event streams, and all heavy-weight lifting is done by underlying store.
+It implements low-level mechanics for dealing with event streams, and all heavy-weight lifting is done by underlying provider.

 The api is stateless and all exposed objects are immutable, once fully constructed.
-Streamstone doesn't dictate serialization protocol, so you are free to choose any protocol you want.
+Streamstone doesn't dictate payload serialization protocol, so you are free to choose any protocol you want.

-Optimistic concurrency is implemented by making version be a part of a RowKey identifier.
+Optimistic concurrency is implemented by making version part of RowKey identifier.
 Idempotence support is done by automatically creating additional entity for every event, with RowKey value set to a unique identifier of a source event (consistent secondary index).

 ## Schema